SanderMertens/ecs-faq/README.md

 If you found a good resource, let me know in an issue and I will add it here.

 ### What is the difference between ECS and OOP?
-In OOP, business logic is built around objects and what objects _are_.
-The identity and class of an object are central to how the business logic is organized.
-OOP mechanisms like inheritance and polymorphism capture what an object is and what an object does.
-Encapsulation further emphasizes this, as the logic that mutates data is colocated on the object that stores the state.

-ECS on the other hand has no notion of what an object is, but emphasizes what an object (entity) _has_, with composition taking a central role in ECS designs.
-Whereas OOP combines logic and data on a class, ECS requires a strict separation between the two.
-Furthermore, whereas in OOP logic is executed directly on an object, in ECS logic is implicitly executed on entities with a matching set of components.
-Because of these differences, ECS is sometimes referred to as the "opposite of OOP".
+In OOP, classes describes how _objects_ behave.
+The responsibility of defining what an object _is_ and what an object _does_ lies only with its class, and state (members) and behavior (methods) are always tightly coupled by the class.
+A class therefore is a full description of the behavior of a single object.
+Encapsulation ensures that a method only mutates members of an object on which it is invoked.

+ECS has no notion of classes.
+Instead, objects (entities) are composed out of a set of simple datatypes (components).
+A component in ECS is data only and may not contain any behavior.
+Instead, behavior in ECS is organized in functions (systems) that are dynamically matched against matching entities, based on their set of components.
+For example, an entity may have a 'Position' and 'Speed' component, which both are plain datatypes representing a coordinate and speed.
+A 'Move' system could then subscribe for any entity that has 'Position' and 'Speed', and update the position according to the speed.

+Because ECS promotes separation of data and behavior, it is sometimes referred to as the "opposite of OOP".

 ### Can I mix ECS and OOP in the same application?
 Yes.

-### Is ECS considered to be faster than OOP?
+### Is ECS faster than OOP?
-In most cases, yes, although this highly depends on the ECS implementation.
-An ECS implementation that is implemented in a data-oriented way will be faster than the OOP equivalent.
-This is due component data being stored in contiguous arrays, which minimizes CPU cache misses.
-Business logic in ECS is expressed in "systems", which iterate over these arrays.
-Systems are executed consecutively on each entity in an array, which also reduces cache misses in the instruction cache.

-Contrary to ECS, objects in OOP are often located in different parts of the heap, rather than being stored in arrays.
-This makes it harder for a CPU to predict where the next piece of data is going to be read from, which results in cache misses.
-Furthermore, polymorphism and the usage of virtual/overridable methods introduce indirections, and can cause the instruction cache to be flushed often, which can further reduce performance.
+When the same logic is expressed in both ECS and OOP, the ECS variant is likely to be faster.
+This is particularly noticeable when dealing with large numbers of entities.
+The reason for the difference in speed is that the ECS architecture allows for more efficient data storage and retrieval by the CPU, which results in far fewer CPU cache misses.

+An efficient ECS framework would store components in contiguous arrays.
+When a CPU requests the value from an address in RAM, it also prefetches a number of bytes that come after the requested value.
+If subsequent RAM requests use those prefetched values, data retrieval is very fast, since it is already in the CPU cache.

+OOP in contrary, stores objects in individual RAM segments.
+Because objects often heavily reference each other, CPUs have to jump around in RAM, making it very difficult (if not impossible) to predict which address to fetch next.
+When an address is not in the CPU cache, but must be fetched from RAM, it is considered to be a "cache miss".
+Since accessing data from RAM directly can be up to 200x slower than accessing data from the CPU cache, OOP code can run significantly slower than ECS code.

+This does assume that the ECS framework stores data in the most efficient way possible.

 ### Are ECS and Data Oriented Programming the same?
 They are not the same, but they are related.
 ECS is often combined with data oriented programming to produce performant code.

 ### What is the difference between EC and ECS?
-Confusingly, Entity Component is closer to OOP than to ECS.
-EC is the native architecture found in many game engines, and is essentially OOP with a larger emphasis on composition.
-Components in EC do contain behavior, where in ECS systems and components are strictly separated.
+Entity Component (EC) is an architecture that has entities and components, like ECS, but contrary to ECS, components can have logic.
+EC is essentially OOP, in that it uses features like encapsulation, inheritance and polymorphism, but it puts a bigger emphasis on composition.
+It is a popular architecture in game engines, as it is familiar to developers that know OOP, and makes it easy to add and remove behavior to an object.

+EC code is generally slower than the equivalent code in ECS, for the same reasons as mentioned [here](#is_ecs_faster_than_oop).

 ### Is ECS a subset or superset of OOP?
 No. It is strictly possible to implement the rules of ECS in OOP, but this would not be very efficient, nor would it be canonical OOP (like encapsulation).